What to do when your CD matures in a falling rate environment

 A so-called CD “maturity tsunami”— a phrase recently coined by writer and banking consultant James White—is fast approaching, in which many CDs are set to mature as interest rates decrease.
 An estimated $2.5 trillion in CDs is set to mature within the next year.

 If you have a certificate of deposit that’s about to mature during a period of falling interest rates, you’re likely concerned about where to move your money in search of high yield.
 Fortunately, you have options.
-Here’s what you need to know about what to do when you CD matures during a falling interest rate environment.
+Here’s what you need to know about what to do when your CD matures during a falling interest rate environment.

 The current CD rate environment

-However, now in the fall of 2024, as the Federal Reserve prepares for future interest rate cuts, many banks have already started lowering their top-yielding CD rates.
+As the Federal Reserve prepares for future interest rate cuts, many banks have already started lowering their top-yielding CD rates.
 Savers who have taken advantage of high-yielding rates over the past two years by moving their savings in CDs with terms up to two years are now facing a scenario where rates won’t be as high once their CDs mature.
 Banks will also feel the pinch once rates come down.

 “As CDs mature, people will start moving their money to banks offering higher rates,” says Joe Camberato, CEO of National Business Capital.
 “Banks are already facing deposit losses, so this is just adding to their challenges.”

-In less than three months, roughly $373 billion in CDs will expire at the nation’s four largest banks—Bank of America, Citi, JPMorgan Chase, Wells Fargo—accounting for 46.4 percent of the CDs at those banks, according to data from the Federal Deposit Insurance Corp.
+In less than two months, roughly $373 billion in CDs will expire at the nation’s four largest banks—Bank of America, Citi, JPMorgan Chase, Wells Fargo—accounting for 46.4 percent of the CDs at those banks, according to data from the Federal Deposit Insurance Corp.
 (FDIC).
 About $745.2 billion in CDs will expire over the next 12 months at those four major banks, making up 92.7% of the CDs held at those institutions.

 Many savers are drawn to CDs because they offer fixed interest rates over a specified period, typically ranging from a few months to five years or longer.
 However, the rate locked in at the start may not reflect the future financial environment if rates are lower by the maturity date.